 I go back to the shadows.
 Sit down, back to the wall, I can’t bring myself to touch that fucking blanket again.
 It’s warm.
 I sit there.
 For an hour, maybe more.
 The flashing lights disappear.
 Silence reigns.
 I think about waiting for dawn but it’s just too far away.

 I retrieve my bag and walk out to the street.
 My car is three blocks away.
 I stash the bag in the well where the spare tire should be.
 Look in the mirror.
 Blood all over my mouth.
 I think they broke my nose.
-I touch it and it’s sore but it’s not bad.
-Just kicked me until I got a bloody nose.
-A little reprieve.
+I touch it and it’s sore but it’s not broken-sore.
+All they did was kick me until my nose bled.
+Mother fuckers those mother FUCKERS did they DID THEY-

 There’s a boot-print on my cheek.